 Just add the frozen momos to boiling water for 5 minutes and they are ready to use.

 I usually freeze them for 30 days (especially if they have meat as filling).

-Once the momos are all ready to be steamed, I just use a big (deep) pan and fill it half way with water.
-Then just bring the water to a boil and then add the bamboo steamer on top.
+Once the momos are all ready to be steamed, I just use a big (deep) pan and fill it halfway with water.

 Steaming Momo’s the Right Way: